dav-rs/PythonPackage/README.md

 11. Now that both, the wheel and the distribution of the package are in the dist directory, we use twine to push to PyPI
 	$ pip install twine
 	$ twine upload dist/*
+12. (Optional) $ pip install tox and then $ vim tox.ini to create the configuration for using tox to do the testing.
+Once this file is complete use $ tox

 *Additional information:*